Online Doctor of Education (EdD) Programs in Washington, DC

 For electives, students can choose from topics in education law, education policy and leadership, organizational change, and economic inquiry in education contexts, among other subjects.
 Students’ dissertations focus on identifying and investigating a problem of practice in PK-12 education, and finding resolutions to education challenges through systemic change, anti-racism and diversity, research-informed leadership strategies, and policy.
 Students also attend three 4-day residencies on-campus in their first, fourth, and sixth semesters of enrollment in the program, during which they meet with program faculty and peers, engage in dissertation-focused activities, and participate in networking events.

-Residents of Washington, DC who are interested in pursuing their EdD online in a specialization that is different from Education Policy, such as Curriculum & Instruction, Early Childhood Education, Special Education, or Organizational Leadership, may want to consider programs offered by schools based outside of Washington, DC.
+Residents of Washington, DC who are interested in pursuing their EdD online in a specialization that is different from Education Policy and Leadership or Education Leadership and Administration, such as Curriculum & Instruction, Early Childhood Education, Special Education, or Organizational Leadership, may want to consider programs offered by schools based outside of Washington, DC.
 There are numerous colleges and universities nationwide that offer fully or mostly online EdD programs, and which accept applications from students living in the District of Columbia.
 To learn more about specialization options for online EdD programs, and to browse available programs, check out our Online EdD Program Specializations page.

 Online EdD Programs in Washington, DC

-Below is a link to American University’s website.
-Click on the link below to learn more about the online EdD program in Education Policy, including information on admissions requirements, tuition, and curriculum structure.
+Below is a link to American University’s and The George Washington University’s websites.
+Click on the link below to learn more about the online EdD programs in Education Policy and Education Leadership and Administration, including information on admissions requirements, tuition, and curriculum structure.

 *The Council for the Accreditation of Teacher Preparation (CAEP) is now recognized as the sole accrediting body for education preparation programs in the United States.
 NCATE accredited programs will become CAEP accredited when their accreditation is up for renewal.